DilrajS/DilrajS/README.md

 # 💫 About Me:
-🔭 I’m currently working on: Developing 'FlashAI', a React-based web app that uses AI to transform student notes into shareable flashcards.
-This project leverages OpenAI's GPT model for content generation and implements machine learning models for feature enhancements like keyword highlighting.<br>👯 I’m looking to collaborate on: Collaborative projects that aim to integrate AI into everyday learning and productivity tools.<br>🌱 I’m currently learning: How to integrate Lambda 2 or other large language models into my application, aiming to generate flashcards locally.
-This would allow me to bypass the cost of using external APIs, and bring the processing in-house, leading to more control and potentially better performance.<br>💬 Ask me about: How I utilize Python and JavaScript to build full-stack AI applications.<br>⚡ Fun fact: The best advice I ever received was to see challenges as opportunities.
-It's a mindset that's vital in AI, where every problem is a chance for innovation.
+🔭 **I'm working on:** 'FlashAI'—a web app transforming notes into AI-powered flashcards using OpenAI's GPT.<br>
+👯 **Looking to collaborate on:** Projects merging AI with learning and productivity.<br>
+🌱 **Learning:** Implementing Lambda 2 for local flashcard generation to optimize performance.<br>
+💬 **Talk to me about:** Full-stack AI application development with Python and JavaScript.<br>
+⚡ **Fun fact:** The best advice I received: View challenges as opportunities for innovation in AI.

-## 🌐 Socials:
+## 🌐 My linedIn:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/dilrajsandhu/)

 # 💻 Tech Stack: